Järve railway station

 Järve railway station (Järve raudteepeatus) is a railway station in the Kristiine district of Tallinn, Estonia.
 The station serves the Järve sub-district which has approximately 3000 residents.

 The station is located approximately 5 km south from the Baltic station (Balti jaam) which is the main railway station of Tallinn, near the Baltic Sea.
 Järve station is located between the Tondi and Rahumäe railway stations of the Tallinn-Keila railway line.

 The station was opened in 1923, and the station building was completed in 1926.
 There are two platforms along the two-track railway, both 150 meters long.

 History

 Although the Tallinn-Paldiski railway opened already in 1870, a station on this site was not opened before 1923.
 The station building was completed in 1926.
 Ticket sale was terminated in the station building in 1998.

 Operations

-Elron's electric trains from Tallinn to Keila, Paldiski, Turba and Klooga-Rand stop at Järve station.
+Elron's electric trains from Tallinn to Keila, Paldiski, Turba and Kloogaranna stop at Järve station.
 The station belongs to the Zone I, within which traffic is free for Tallinners.
 In 2022, there were approximately 56 train departures per day at Rahumäe railway station towards Tallinn city center.

 There is a possibility to transfer to TLT (Tallinn City Transport) bus line 5, 18, 32, and 57 at a bus station on Pärnu maantee.